MichaelMiles/saleRecordTable_Articence/README.md

-# React APP for querying sale Records accordig to country and product
+# Sales Records Query app

 how to run: